AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 1. In the Connection section, select Choose a connection (or something similar?)

-1. After you choose a connection, in the **[!UICONTROL Person ID]** field, choose which Person ID you want to use.
-Each dataset in the connection has its own set of one or more Person IDs defined.
-Choose the Person ID that is common among the datasets that contain the audience data that you want to report on.
+1. After you choose a connection, in the **[!UICONTROL Person ID]** field, select a field from the model-based schema that represents the Person ID.
+The selection is limited to the list of fields in the model-based schema that are marked as Identity and do have an identity namespace.

+   If you select Identity Map for the person ID, you have to select a namespace.
+You have two options:

+   * Enable **[!UICONTROL Use primary identity namespace]** to use the primary identity namespace.

+   * Select a namespace from the **[!UICONTROL Identity namespace]** drop-down menu.

+   If there are no Person IDs to choose from, that means one or more Person IDs have not been defined in the schema.
+See [Define identity fields in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/fields/identity) for more information.

 1. Choose whether to enable the option, **[!UICONTROL Use Primary Identity Namespace]**.
 This option instructs Customer Journey Analytics to find the identity in the Identity Map that is marked with a primary=true attribute and use that identity as the Person ID for that row.
 This identity is the primary key that is used in Experience Platform for partitioning.
 And this identity is also the prime candidate for usage as Customer Journey Analytics Person ID (depending on how the dataset is configured in a Customer Journey Analytics connection).